peter279k/fmsa/README.md

 # Development Steps

+- If using the HTTP to expose FMSA, copying the `docker-compose-http.yml` to the `docker-compose.yml` file.
 - Complete the `docker compose` environment building.
 - Complete the `api_gateway` development and features including login, register, OAuth2 and rate time limit.
 - Complete the `PA` implementation guide about scenario 1.

+# Docker Compose

+- Running the `docker compose up --build` to run the FMSA.

+# Docker Stack Deployment

+- Before running the `docker stack deploy` command, it should ensure the local Docker image has been built.
+- If they're not deployed, it should run the `docker compose build` command firstly.
+- If presenting `Error response from daemon: This node is not a swarm manager.` message, it should run the `docker swarm init`.
+- If the FMSA is running via the `docker compose up` command, it should use the `docker compose down`.
+- Then run the `export $(grep -v '^#' .env | xargs)` command to configure required env variables for FMSA.
+- Running `docker stack deploy -c docker-compose-stack-deploy.yml fmsa` command to deploy the Docker stack.

 # Development server